 Boys 2 Men: When ADHD and Puberty Collide

-What parents of ADHD boys should watch for as their sons pass through adolescence.
+What parents of boys with ADHD should watch for as their sons pass through adolescence.

 Until he was 10 or 11, Robert was cheerful and lively, if sometimes distractible and hyper.
 Then came 12 and 13.
 “He alternates between couch potato and monster,” says his mother, Anne.
 “What happened to my sweet little boy?”